bitrix24/b24sdk-examples/php/simple/12-local-application-with-ui/README.md

-# Local Bitrix24 application without UI
+# Local Bitrix24 application with UI

 **❗do not use this template in production**